guile-sql

 See Extending guile-sql.

-Register a new top-level clause sym. handler is (lambda (args state pretty) …) returning (values sql-string new-state).
+Register clause sym. handler is (lambda (args state pretty next) …) returning (values sql-string new-state).
+Calling next delegates to the previously-registered handler (raises if none).

 See Extending guile-sql.